 Normative Time to Degree

+The materials needed for the graduate application are listed in this site.
 Applicants will apply directly to The Samueli School for the M.S. in Engineering Management.
 Applicants must meet any applicable prerequisite requirements for the specific engineering specialization they wish to pursue.
-Admission to graduate standing in The Samueli School of Engineering is generally accorded to those possessing at least a B.S. degree in engineering or an allied field obtained with an acceptable level of scholarship from an institution of recognized standing.
-Those seeking admission without the prerequisite scholarship record should undertake remedial work; if completed at the stipulated academic level, they will be considered for admission.
+Admission to graduate standing in The Samueli School of Engineering is generally accorded to those possessing at least a B.S. degree in engineering or an allied field.

 The Samueli and Paul Merage Schools will evaluate applicants on their prior academic record and their potential for management and leadership as demonstrated in submitted application materials including work experience and in an interview.
-These materials will include university transcripts, GRE test scores, TOEFL test scores (for international applicants), resume, letters of recommendation, and a Statement of Purpose.
 Competitive applicants will be interviewed by The Paul Merage School of Business.

 Tuition & Fees